Brightspeed Announces Initial - GuruFocus.com

 PR Newswire

-CHARLOTTE, N.C., Aug, 10, 2022 /PRNewswire/ -- Brightspeed today outlined its planned fiber network build for the state of Arkansas.
-By the end of 2023, Brightspeed will complete the first phase of construction and deliver over 40,000 fiber passings across 10 counties in the state.
-In subsequent years of its network initiative, the company plans to add 60,000 fiber passings for a total of over 100,000 new fiber-enabled locations in its Arkansas footprint.
+CHARLOTTE, N.C., Aug.
+16, 2022 /PRNewswire/ -- Brightspeed today announced that it will deliver, by the end of 2023, up to 14,000 new fiber passings in Beaufort County during the first phase of its fiber optics network build in the state of South Carolina.
+Brightspeed plans to add 36,000 fiber passings in the state in subsequent years of its build plan, for a total of up to 50,000 fiber-enabled locations across its South Carolina footprint.

-"We look forward to beginning our network deployment in Arkansas and participating in the state's continued growth and development," said Chris Creager, chief administration officer of Brightspeed.
-"Households and businesses, especially in our rural communities, need high-quality internet connectivity they can rely on, whether for working, learning, accessing healthcare, or growing their businesses.
-Customers will be delighted with our simple, intuitive user experience and state-of-the-art internet services achievable only through an all-fiber network."

-Brightspeed's 2022-23 build plan for Arkansas will bring faster, more reliable internet and Wi-Fi solutions to over 40,000 residential and business locations in markets within Arkansas, Benton, Desha, Lonoke, Monroe, Poinsett, Pope, Pulaski, Randolph, and Yell counties.

-"In addition to our initial build scope, we are thrilled about the opportunity to work with stakeholders at state, county, and city levels to further expand fiber-based broadband availability through participation in the Arkansas Rural Connect program and other broadband infrastructure initiatives," added Creager.

-Arkansas State Representative Brian Evans said, "I certainly appreciate this initiative as we have worked tirelessly these last few years to increase broadband access—especially in those rural areas where it is needed the most.
-This will move Arkansas not only from a business perspective, but from an educational perspective as well.
-This will be especially important for our students whose education and curriculum require a great deal of computer work at home.
-I appreciate Brightspeed for their commitment to come into Arkansas and invest."
+"Expanding access to faster, more reliable, and user-friendly internet is our number one priority," said Sherry Hessenthaler, operations strategy lead for Brightspeed.
+"High-quality broadband has never been more important, whether for work, education, telemedicine, entertainment, or simply staying connected.
+We are ready to hit the ground running with our deployment in Beaufort County and are looking forward to introducing customers to our state-of-the-art Brightspeed products and services."

-The Arkansas fiber build is part of Brightspeed's comprehensive plan to invest at least $2 billion in its fiber optics transformation, which is expected to reach up to 3 million homes and businesses over the next five years, including in many locations where fiber and advanced technology have not historically been deployed.
+The South Carolina build is part of Brightspeed's comprehensive plan to invest at least $2 billion in its fiber optics transformation, which is expected to reach up to 3 million homes and businesses over the next five years, including in many locations where fiber and advanced technology have not historically been implemented.

-Brightspeed is pioneering the latest technology innovations as part of its large-scale network deployment, including the implementation of XGS-PON, a next generation architecture capable of symmetrical internet speeds exceeding 1Gbps, and Wi-Fi 6, the latest wireless networking standard for superior reach and performance within today's device-dense homes and offices.
+"In addition to our own network investment in South Carolina, we are thrilled for the opportunity to further expand fiber-based internet access through participation in state and federal broadband infrastructure grant programs as they arise," added Hessenthaler.

+"Ensuring that South Carolinians have access to quality broadband has never been more important, but it requires communication, collaboration, and cooperation with partners in the private sector, like Brightspeed," said Governor Henry McMaster.
+"We're grateful for Brightspeed's investment in Beaufort County and look forward to continuing our work together in this increasingly important endeavor."

+South Carolina is among the 20 states that make up Brightspeed's service territory, mainly in rural and suburban regions of the country.
 Brightspeed will initially be comprised of incumbent local exchange carrier (ILEC) assets and associated operations of Lumen Technologies (NYSE: LUMN), which are the subject of a pending acquisition by Apollo-managed funds (NYSE: APO).

-The company has secured all necessary state-required regulatory approvals in the 20 states in its operating footprint.
-The parties expect to obtain final FCC approval in the third quarter, and to close the transaction early in the fourth quarter.
+Brightspeed's next-generation FTTP architecture is being engineered to accelerate deployment and market availability.
+The company is utilizing innovative technologies including XGS-PON, capable of symmetrical internet speeds exceeding 1Gbps, and Wi-Fi 6 for optimal performance and coverage to support the increasing array of connected devices within homes and businesses.

-Brightspeed plans to announce additional state-specific network build plans over the next several weeks.
+Brightspeed plans to announce other state-specific network build plans in the coming weeks.

 For more information about Brightspeed, visit the company's website, www.brightspeed.com.